Sound velocity peak and conformality in isospin QCD: Equations of state

+with $a \simeq 87.6$ MeV.
+This suggests that, in our quark-meson model, the pion wavefunction in the coordinate space has the exponentially-decaying form.

 To relate the evolution of $f(p)$ to the stiffening of matter, it is useful to decompose the evolution of $f(p)$ into two components.
-The first is the ``vertical evolution'' in which $f(p)$ just increases its magnitude as $f(p) \sim n_I \varphi_\pi^{\rm vac} (p)$ with $\varphi_\pi^{\rm vac}$ being the quark distribution in a single pion (Fig.\ref{fig:occ_cartoon}, {\bf Left}); this corresponds to the regime where pions do not interact and quarks inside of pions are largely unaffected.
+The first is the ``vertical evolution'' in which $f(p)$ just increases its magnitude as $f(p) \simeq n_I \varphi_\pi^{\rm vac} (p)$ (Fig.\ref{fig:occ_cartoon}, {\bf Left}); this corresponds to the regime where pions do not interact and quarks inside of pions are largely unaffected.
 In this regime, $\varepsilon/n_I $ is close to a constant, and therefore the pressure, $P = n_I^2 \partial (\varepsilon/n_I)/\partial n_I$, is very small.
 While quarks can always contribute to the energy density through the masses of pions, they do not directly contribute to the pressure.
 The sound velocity is small in this regime.
 The second component is the ``horizontal evolution'' in which the $f(p)$ increases in the high energy components (Fig.\ref{fig:occ_cartoon}, {\bf Right}).
 This is driven by both interactions and the Pauli blocking effects.
 Here, $\varepsilon/n_I$ increases as in usual quark matter and the pressure can be large.
 In reality with interactions, the evolution of $f(p)$ is the mixture of these two components.

-In our quark-meson model, Fig.\ref{fig:occ} suggests that, from $0$ to $\simeq n_0$, the magnitude of $f (p)$ at $p=0$ grows rapidly from $0$ to $\simeq 0.9$, but at higher density the distribution $f(p)$ develops toward the horizontal direction.
-The significant turning from the vertical to horizontal evolution occurs around $\sim n_0$ which roughly coincides with the location of the $c_s^2$ peak.
-The low and high density limits of $c_s^2$ $\sim 0$ and $\sim 1/3$, are easy to understood by the vertical and horizontal evolutions, respectively.
+In our quark-meson model, Fig.\ref{fig:occ} suggests that, from $0$ to $\sim 2n_0$, the magnitude of $f (p)$ at $p=0$ grows rapidly from $0$ to $\simeq 0.6$, but at higher density the distribution $f(p)$ develops toward the horizontal direction.
+If we treated pions as if elementary and non-ineteracting particles, the $f(p=0)$ would violate the Pauli principle around $\simeq 2n_0$.
+The $c_s^2$ peak is located around $\simeq 5n_0$ where $f (p=0) \simeq 0.9$.
+Beyond this density the horizontal evolution dominates over the vertical evolution and $c_s^2$ relaxes toward $1/3$ as in a relativistic quark gas.